lupyuen/lupyuen.github.io/src/rust2.md

 _What about LoRaWAN on Rust?_

-We need LoRaWAN if we plan to __route LoRa Packets securely__ to a Local Area Network (ChirpStack) or to the internet (The Things Network).
+We need LoRaWAN if we wish to __route LoRa Packets securely__ to a Local Area Network (ChirpStack) or to the internet (The Things Network).

-Sadly we __haven't found a LoRaWAN Stack__ for Rust yet.
+Sadly we __haven't found a Complete LoRaWAN Stack__ for Rust yet.

 (Probably because LoRaWAN is super complex...
-We need to sync up the Regional Parameters whenever LoRaWAN Regions are added or modified)
+We need to sync up the Regional Parameters with the LoRaWAN Spec whenever LoRaWAN Regions are added or modified)

-But we have a __working LoRaWAN Stack for NuttX__ in C...
+But we have a __working LoRaWAN Stack for NuttX__ (in C) that's based on the official LoRaWAN Stack by Semtech...

 -   [__"LoRaWAN on Apache NuttX OS"__](https://lupyuen.github.io/articles/lorawan3)

-So perhaps our Rust code could __call out to the LoRaWAN Stack__ in C.
+So perhaps our Rust code could __call out to the LoRaWAN Stack__ in C and interoperate.

 # What's Next